 - Furry rant show 2 Sense featured the hosts learning about an Ax-Crazy lunatic writing a Narm-tastic poem called "I Ruined Your Face."
 The hosts, 2 and Jibba, couldn't stop laughing about it, and jokes about it through the rest of the episode sent them both into hysterics.
 If that wasn't enough, footage from after the show was over proved that they'd actually been holding back.
 Watch it here.

-- Ashens normally keeps a perfect British Stiff Upper Lip, but he has lost it on camera once or twice.
+- Ashens normally keeps a perfect British Stiff Upper Lip, but he has lost it on camera quite a few times when something incredibly absurd catches him by surprise.
 One notable time was when he discovered that one of the games in his Pop Station was titled "Chanticleer Hegemony."
-Another time, when he discovered that the knockoff iPhone he was reviewing had an old-fashion television aerial, he laughed so hard he had to cut the recording.
+Another time, when he discovered that the knockoff iPhone he was reviewing had an old-fashion television aerial, he laughed so hard he had to cut the recording and thank god for this gift to improvised comedy.

 - The Angry Video Game Nerd